pelagios/peripleo/README.md

 __http://github.com/pelagios/peripleo2__ (source code)

-__The updated version features a partially backwards-compatible API.
-This means that most of the documentation below remains valid.__
+__The updated version features a partially backwards-compatible API ("legacy compatibility API").

-__Links and documentation text have been updated to reflect this.__
+This means that most of the documentation below remains valid.
+Links and documentation text have been updated to reflect this.__

+---

 # Peripleo